joergschwarzwaelder/hhc2023/Objective-22/README.md

 More information about the database content in section "Bonus" below.

 As the table "satellite_query" is the only one we have write access to, we need to focus on this.
-Checking the contained data shows a serialized Java object in column "object" and a Java source code in column "result" (binary data should be obtained with the MariaDB contained to_base64 and from_base64 functions).
+Checking the contained data shows a serialized Java object in column "object" and a Java source code in column "result" (working with binary data should done using the MariaDB contained to_base64 and from_base64 functions).

 Using [SerializationDumper](https://github.com/NickstaDB/SerializationDumper) we can analyse the serialized object:
 ```